johnthwong/johnthwong.github.io/index.md

 ## Works in Progress

 ### How Complex Has the Tax Code Become?
 A Measure Derived from Tax Liability
-Using publicly available consumer expenditure data and NBER's TAXSIM program, I construct a direct empirical measure of tax complexity.
+Using publicly-available consumer expenditure data and NBER's TAXSIM program, I construct a direct empirical measure of tax code complexity that encompasses all federal and state taxes and their incidence, in addition deductions and credits and the degree to which these tax expenditures are utilized.
 <br>
 <br>

----

 ### How Monopolistic is iMessage?
 To what extent does iMessage confer a monopolistic advantage to Apple?
 I estimate how much the service changes the demand elasticity for iPhones.
 <br>
 <br>

----

 ### Social Security: Cost-Benefit Measured as Expected Spending Per Unit of Risk Reduction
 I investigate whether various Social Security programs, in conjunction, provide additional value of risk insurance per dollar that is overlooked by separate evaluations of each program.
 I am using Health and Retirement Study panel data to examine how much the beneficiaries of retirement and disability income payments overlap.
 <br>
 <br>

----

 ### Estimating the Effects of Regulation on the Demand for STEM
 The count of regulatory restrictions on the financial services industry is highest compared to all other industries.
 The industry has also seen the third-highest average growth in restrictions in the past two decades.
 Despite this, labor productivity in financial services has also grown faster than in other sectors.
 The contribution of this paper is to explain this joint phenomena of regulatory and productivity growth in finance.